odea-project/qAlgorithms/report/discussion_tests.md

 is massively reduced, which in turn removes limits imposed by data storage and transportation for almost all applications.
-Furthermore, if meaningful information can be derived from such broad measures, this could sidestep the restrictions imposed on sharing data by industry and government.
+Furthermore, if meaningful information can be derived from such broad measures, this could sidestep the non-technical restrictions imposed on sharing data by industry and government.

 When assessing the entire process from profile-mode spectra to the final feature list, it is important to find parameters that